pfif/meta-cv/README.md

 ---
 I am used to the version control system Git.

-Clarifications to understand how my skills are shown by this repo : All you can see, for now, is simply one branch with two commits.
+Clarifications to understand how my skills are shown by this repo : All you can see, for now, is simply one branch with four commits, including only one large where all the system is created.
 There is more : On my computer's repo, I have one other branch on which I developed the first version of the system.
 Around 20 commits were needed to complete the version, but since none of them except the last one represents interesting code, I decided not to publish them in public, and to rebase and compress them on the branch master in one big commit.